Organized Research Units

 A portal for global health activities across the university, the Center's multidisciplinary approach strengthens linkages between population health and social and economic development.

-CSWD is a chartered center in GW's Milken Institute School of Public Health, Department of Prevention and Community Health.
-It is, however, organized as a transdisciplinary center such that faculty, staff from other departments and schools may be involved as appropriate.
-These may include the Department of Global Health, Department of Epidemiology and Biostatistics, Elliott School, Department of Anthropology, School of Education and Human Development and others.
+The Center for Social Well-Being and Development is a chartered research center in the Milken Institute School of Public Health, Department of Prevention and Community Health, co-directed by Mark Edberg, MA, PhD, (Founding Director) and Hina Shaikh, JD, MPH (Associate Director).
+It is organized as a transdisciplinary center such that faculty and staff from other departments and schools may participate in research efforts, as appropriate.
+These may include the Department of Global Health, Department of Epidemiology, Department of Biostatistics and Bioinformatics, Elliott School of International Affairs, Department of Anthropology (CCAS), School of Education and Human Development, and others.

 Avance Center for the Advancement of Immigrant/Refugee Health is to foster an academic-community collaboration with the Latino immigrant community of Langley Park, MD in order to better understand factors contributing to racial/ethnic minority health disparities specific to this and other immigrant/refugee communities.